University of Wisconsin-Green Bay ROI Analysis

 ROI Analysis

 The data does not provide enough information to calculate a debt-to-income ratio or a break-even timeline.
-The provided data does not include the cost of living expenses, which would be needed to calculate a break-even timeline.
+The provided data does not show the annual cost of attendance, which would include fees, room, and board.

 Generated from College Scorecard & IPEDS data